Developing-Developer2019/URLCompactifier/README.md

 It uses SqLite which is a NoSQL server approach with Dapper.

 Once I progress with unit testing I'll add that here too

+<b>NOTE: As there is no hosting.
+Shortened links would be sent via localhost/r/token i.e localhost/r/282hfhfyt</b>